-- Exclude issuers that do not comply with one or more principles of the United Nations Global Compact (or are presumed to not comply with at least two principles) or the OECD Guidelines for Multinational Enterprises. - Exclude the stocks of companies involved in the production of controversial weapons or parts.
+- Exclude issuers that do not comply with one or more principles of the United Nations Global Compact (or are presumed to not comply with at least two principles) or the OECD Guidelines for Multinational Enterprises. - Exclude stocks issued by companies involved in the production of controversial weapons or parts.
 Controversial weapons include, but are not limited to, anti-personnel land mines, depleted uranium and white phosphorous weapons when used for military purposes.
-This exclusion comes in addition to the exclusion policy covering weapons prohibited under international treaties. - Exclude shares issued by Defence sector companies. - Exclude shares issued by companies involved in thermal coal activities.
+This exclusion comes in addition to the exclusion policy covering weapons prohibited under international treaties. - Exclude shares of Defence sector companies. - Exclude shares of companies involved in thermal coal activities.
 Companies that derive more than 10% of their revenue from thermal coal powered electricity generation are partially excluded.
 Companies involved in extraction are totally excluded. - Exclude stocks of companies involved in the production of tobacco. - Closely examine environmental issues through voting and stewardship activities.

 The sub-fund is managed actively and independently from the benchmark.
-The benchmark used by the fund to track performance is the Bloomberg Capital Euro Aggregate 500MM.
-This index was not designated to determine whether the subfund is aligned with the environmental or social characteristics that it promotes.
+Indeed, there is no benchmark representative of our investment philosophy, and therefore of our investment universe, nor is there a designated index to determine whether the sub-fund is aligned with the environmental or social characteristics it promotes.

-Alignment with environmental and social characteristics stands at 98.13% as of December 31, 2023.
+Alignment with environmental and social characteristics stands at 97.02% as of December 31, 2023.